IBM-Cloud/docs/services/mobileaccess/google-auth-ios.md

 1. Provide a meaningful name for your iOS client.
 Specify the bundle ID of your iOS application.
 To find the bundle ID of your iOS application look for **Bundle Identifier** in either the `info.plist` file or the Xcode project **General** tab.

-1. Take a note of your new iOS client ID.
+1. Take a note of your new Google iOS client ID.
 You need the value when you set up the application in  {{site.data.keyword.Bluemix}}.

 ## Configuring {{site.data.keyword.amashort}} for Google authentication
 {: #google-auth-ios-config}

-Now that you have an iOS client ID, you can enable Google authentication in the {{site.data.keyword.Bluemix_notm}} dashboard.
+Now that you have a Google iOS client ID, you can enable Google authentication in the {{site.data.keyword.Bluemix_notm}} dashboard.

 1. Open your app in the {{site.data.keyword.Bluemix_notm}} dashboard.